Coronavirus / COVID-19

 - Regular requests for continuation sick notes can still be taken via the telephone, but there may be a delay in issuing these.
 These can be back dated but can never be future dated.
 A telephone GP appointment is required for an initial sick note after the seven day self-certification period.

 - All sick notes will be e-mailed or posted to patients.
 These will not be available to collect in the surgery.

 Private Medical Work

 - All non-urgent private medical work is currently suspended.

-Complaint About These Changes
+Complaints About These Changes

 - Any complaint about these changes should follow the standard complaints process.
 We will be issuing a standard response explaining that these measures have been taken during an unprecedented outbreak and have been put in place for the protection of the whole community.